 Elements that can be included along with data characters inside the content model of an <etal> element

-Many journal DTDs model the <etal> element as EMPTY, that is, the element has no content.
+Many journal Tag Sets model the <etal> element as EMPTY, that is, the element has no content.
 Such an empty element is typically used as a place holder, for example, to generate the text “et al.” via a stylesheet.
-In this DTD, the element is usually used as an empty element, but the DTD also accommodates those journal DTDs (Blackwell’s, for example) which expect content inside <etal>, so the element is modeled with text content instead of as formally EMPTY and may contain text such as “Associates, co-workers, and colleagues”.
+In this Tag Set, the element is usually used as an empty element, but the Tag Set also accommodates those journal Tag Sets that expect content inside <etal>, so the element is modeled with text content instead of as formally EMPTY and may contain text such as “Associates, co-workers, and colleagues”.

 | email | ext-link | uri | inline-supplementary-material | related-article | related-object | hr | bold | italic | monospace | overline | overline-start | overline-end | roman | sans-serif | sc | strike | underline | underline-start | underline-end | alternatives | inline-graphic | private-char | chem-struct | inline-formula | tex-math | mml:math | abbrev | milestone-end | milestone-start | named-content | styled-content | fn | target | xref | sub | sup | x